snazy/cassandra-mesos/cassandra_scalable_storage.md

 There are several features which we are thinking about that we haven't tackled yet:

 1. Autoscaling
 Wouldn't it be awesome if Cassandra would automatically sping up more instances when your application gets featured on Hacker News?
-If you have a need for this we'd love to talk to you and find out the specifics.
+Preventing ddosing yourself is a real threat with autoscaling, so a careful design is required for this feature.
+If you have a need for this we'd love to talk to you.

 1. Stats
 Cassandra has a nice JMX API to retrieve runtime statistics about each node, the workload and cluster.
 It would be nice to surface these automatically in Mesos.